 The University uses the “Block System” of curricular design, which provides students with the opportunity to study one content area intensely and master it without distractions from other subjects.
 Therefore, the student’s progression within the nursing program is dependent on the mastery of the subject matter necessary for application in the subsequent Block.

 Level of Achievement

 The University has set the standard of achievement for each Block at 90%.
 That means that in order to receive a “pass”, or “P”, a student must achieve a score of 90% or higher on each assessment.

 The College of Nursing is committed to creating an environment whereby students are provided additional learning opportunities to achieve the standard of 90% on all block requirements.
 Thus, students are provided the opportunity to remediate Assessments, skills, and other educational assignments to achieve the 90% passing grade.
 Remediation provides students the opportunity to work with the faculty to identify areas that require additional focus and mastery, develop learning strategies, and re-test or rewrite the educational assignment.

 Students are given additional opportunities through remediation to achieve a standard of 90% in order to accommodate different styles and rates of learning.

 Classroom/ Lab Hours

-The BSN program is a full-time program.
+The ABSN on-campus learning modality option is a full-time program.
 Classes are held Monday-Friday from 8:00 am – 3:00 pm for all didactic components in each block.
 Skills lab assignments may require participation after normal class hours.
 Blocks vary in length depending on the number of credits and whether or not a clinical component is required.

-Additional information regarding the BSN program admissions requirements, curriculum, and policies may be obtained by downloading the College of Nursing Student Handbook.
+Additional information regarding the ABSN program admissions requirements, curriculum, and policies may be obtained by downloading the College of Nursing Student Handbook.